spences10/last.scottspence.com/content/posts/2020/09/17/writing-with-markdown/index.md

 Here it is kids!
 All I know about Markdown.
 First!
 The standard preamble...

+Before that, some of the possible titles I came up with before writing
+this:

+- Uptown with Markdown
+- Downtown with Markdown
+- Splashdown with Markdown
+- Don't frown with Markdown
+- Get the Markdown Crown

 As a developer, a developer of web, and someone that writes a lot in my [digital garden] I use Markdown on a daily basis, but what is it?